lanelayer/lanelayer.github.io/index.md

 ### 3) Join the Discord and share your address

-- Join the LaneLayer Discord invite.
+- Join the LaneLayer Discord invite: https://discord.gg/8pNKUsu8
 - Go to the onboarding channel and click “Start Onboarding”.
 - Paste your address in the “Core Lane Address” field and submit.